- Our Doctors

 Elaine Poore DVM

 Hi, I'm Dr. Poore!
-I officially joined the Sedgefield team in 2012 and work part-time, one day a week, at the practice.
+I officially joined the Sedgefield team in 2012 and work one day a week at the practice.
 I also work as a relief veterinarian filling in when Dr. Banker or Dr. Brooke or other doctors at other practices around the triad area need to be out of the office.
 I am a graduate of the University of Missouri and met Dr. Brooke there while she was completing an internship.
 Dr. Brooke and I have been great friends ever since.
 I worked as an equine veterinarian for many years before deciding to switch to small animal medicine.
 I enjoy the diversity of small animal practice, specifically having the opportunity to work on not just dogs and cats but rabbits and guinea pigs as well, practicing both medicine and surgery.

 My husband, Israel, and I have a love for all animals and share our home with our two dogs, Anna and Beanie; two cats, Tanis and Lily; one guinea pig,Zoe; one rabbit, Daisy; and six laying hens.
 You may have met Daisy (formerly named Crumpet) since Sedgefield Animal Hospital fostered her for several months at the office when she was surrendered to Red Dog Farm very pregnant and gave birth to five little baby bunnies.
 She is now happily spayed and loves to frolic in my garden.
 Our two children are learning a lot about animals as they grow up!